 What did Hamas aim to gain by its brazen attack on Israel?
 Here's what to know

-The surprise attack on Israel by Hamas over the weekend has brought the militant group back into the spotlight.
+The surprise attack on Israel by Hamas on Oct.
+7 has brought the militant group back into the spotlight.
 In the attack, Hamas fighters flew paragliders from Gaza and used bulldozers to poke gaping holes in a barrier fence to gain access to Israeli territory.
 They killed more than 1,000 people and seized at least 100 hostages.

 Hamas' attack was unprecedented.
 A senior Hamas official tells NPR that its planning was kept a close secret.
 Since Hamas' formation more than three decades ago, the armed, hard-line Islamist group has been a major presence in the Israeli-Palestinian conflict.
 Here are some key points: